mcgilmore/chess/README.md

-# chess v0.1.0
+# itsjustchess v0.1.0

-Basic chess game in rust with ggez
+Chess game in rust with ggez

 # Info
 - Use --help for command line options